Return of Title IV Funds (R2T4)

 Students are awarded financial aid at the start of an academic year, but funds are ‘earned’ based on attendance and successful completion of courses.
 If a financial aid recipient withdraws during a semester, the student may not have earned the funds received, and the Office of Scholarships and Financial Aid must re-calculate aid eligibility based on the length of time the student attended.
-This is called a Return to Title IV Calculation, or R2T4.
-The calculation is determined based on the number of days the student attended for the semester.
+This is called a Return to Title IV Calculation, or R2T4. .
+The calculation is determined based on the number of calendar days the student attended, and divided by the total number of calendar days (including weekends, holidays, and breaks less than 5 days) for the semester.
+The total number of days for a semester may vary if the student is attending in modules instead of full semesters (example 7 week modules, 4-week modules, etc).
 Unearned funds must be returned to federal, state, and institutional financial aid programs, and in many cases, this will cause the student to owe a balance to the university.

 Federal regulations determine the order in which funds are returned to government aid programs.
 Funds are returned in the following order: